 We use Freelo for absolutely everything.
 What's not in Freelo, doesn't happen in the company.

-We solve operational things by repeated tasks (e.g. the assistant gets a repeated task every week that she has to check the pressure in the boiler or every six months that someone has to have the tires changed, etc.).
-Now we are completing the summer menu at the wine bar in Freelo.
-In the ”Missing documents” task our accountant is throwing out subtasks to everyone telling them what to deliver to her.
-The buyer prepares the news for the farmers' market section and in return we throw her tips on interesting products and she processes them.
+Here we solve operational things by means of repeated tasks (e.g. the assistant has a repeated task every week that she has to check the pressure in the boiler or every six months that someone has to have the tyres changed, etc.).
+We are now completing the summer menu at the wine bar in Freelo.
+The accountant in the task ”Missing Documents" is throwing out subtasks to everyone with what they have to deliver to her.
+The buyer here prepares the news for the farmer's market section and in turn we throw her tips for interesting products and she processes them.

 The dispatch manager assigns tasks to customer support (e.g. call the customer, we don't have this and this), while customer support assigns tasks to dispatch or production (add this and this to that order).